bennylope/bennylope.github.com/_posts/2015-10-11-haskell-todo.md

 list of our todos.

-This function uses the `do` notation as well, which is a good indicator that it's *doing* some IO.
+This function uses the `do` notation as well, which is a good indicator that it's *doing* some IO (edit: this is false, it only indicates that the block is "monadic" not necessarily IO related).
 The first two lines we can now already understand.
 The function is outputting some text.
 It could be condensed into one line if we wanted (same in pretty much any language) but the `putStrLn` function call with the blank string is nicely explicit.